Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Conclusion and perspectives

-Despite these encouraging results, our estimation method have also several limitations.
-The first one is that when the initial distribution is too much concentrated, the estimation seems to completely fail, as shown in Figures~\ref{fig:estimation_verysmall_variability_third} and~\ref{fig:estimation_verysmall_variability_fourth}.
+Despite these encouraging results, our estimation method has also several limitations.
+The first one is that despite the improvement of the estimation when the initial distribution has a small variability observed in Figure~\ref{fig:estimation_gaver_stehfest_noisefree}, there are still issues to estimate the initial distribution when it has an extremely small variability, as shown in Figures~\ref{fig:estimation_verysmall_variability_third} and~\ref{fig:estimation_verysmall_variability_fourth}.
 The second one is that when there is noise on $n_{\partial}^{(N)}$ related to sampling, the improvement obtained with the Laplace transform inversion is not as satisfying as the one we have when we observe noise-free data, see Figures~\ref{fig:estimation_gaver_stehfest_random_variables},~\ref{fig:estimation_gaver_small_number_data_first}-\ref{fig:estimation_gaver_small_number_data_third} and~\ref{fig:estimation_gaver_stehfest_other_distributions}.
-However, the type of initial distribution studied in Figures~\ref{fig:estimation_verysmall_variability_third} and~\ref{fig:estimation_verysmall_variability_fourth} is not biologically relevant, since the variability of the initial distribution is too much small.
+However, the type of initial distribution studied in Figures~\ref{fig:estimation_verysmall_variability_third} and~\ref{fig:estimation_verysmall_variability_fourth} is not biologically relevant, since the variability of the initial distribution is too small.
 In addition, the second limitation is not critical in practice, since this is unavoidable that the estimation loses in quality when there is noise on the observation of $n_{\partial}^{(N)}$.
 The estimation method developed in this work is therefore already useful in practice, despite these limitations.